BIMAU/transiflow/paper/paper.md

 # Statement of need

 `TransiFlow` aims to be an easy to use tool for performing bifurcation analysis on fluid flow problems that can be used in combination with fast parallel solvers without any additional effort.
-Moreover, `TransiFlow` includes discretizations of the governing equations for several canonical fluid flow problems, a feature none of its competitors provides.
+For this purpose, `TransiFlow` implements pseudo-arclength continuation and implicit time integration methods, as well as finite-volume discretizations of various canonical fluid flow problems such as a lid-driven and differentially heated cavities, Rayleigh-Bénard convection and Taylor-Couette flow, a feature none of its competitors provide.

 The main competitors are [`AUTO`](http://indy.cs.concordia.ca/auto/) [@doedel:07], [`MatCont`](https://sourceforge.net/projects/matcont/) [@dhooge:08] and [`pde2path`](https://www.staff.uni-oldenburg.de/hannes.uecker/pde2path/) [@uecker:14].
 These packages are widely used, and they are much more feature complete in terms of bifurcation analysis.